Skip to main content

 kubectl apply -f <storage-class.yaml>

-Specify <storage-class.yaml> — name of the yaml file with the manifest for creating a new StorageClass.
+Specify <storage-class.yaml> is the name of the manifest yaml file to create a new StorageClass.

 3. Verify that a StorageClass object has been created: